What are the different types of pensions?

 Which type of pension is right for me?

-All pensions offer a chance to save money for when you are no longer working, so for most people some form of pension is essential in retirement.
+All pensions offer a chance to save and invest money for when you are no longer working, so for most people some form of pension is essential in retirement.

 If you’re self-employed and run your own business, a private pension is likely to be your only option.
 But this has advantages too.
 It also has tax benefits and is likely to give you more options on where the funds are invested.